610km

 Keep in mind

 All cycling routes published on CYCLENORWAY.com are intended as planning resources and sources of inspiration to be used alongside your own research and judgement.
 Routes are created using careful research, but every cyclist has different abilities, expectations, and risk tolerance.
-Some routes may include hike-a-bike sections, muddy or wet hiking paths, technical terrain, steep climbs, descents, or remote areas that may not be suitable for everyone.
-Route data, mapping software, and conditions can also change or contain inaccuracies.
+Some challenging gravel routes may include hike-a-bike sections, muddy or wet hiking paths, technical terrain, steep climbs, descents, or remote areas that may not be suitable for everyone.
+Route mapping software, and conditions can also change or contain inaccuracies.
 Cycling in Norway is generally very safe.
 Nevertheless, if you choose to ride these routes, you do so at your own risk.
+If you are unsure about a certain route leave a comment below and we’ll advise you.

 Warning